PopicLab/verix/docs/user_guide.md

 during breakpoint matching, candidates are restricted to breakpoints of the same type (i.e., insertion breakpoints can only match other insertion breakpoints)

-- `--breakend_mode`: when enabled, matching is performed by breakend position and orientation (breakends can match be merged or be matched only when they have the same orientation; only `BND` records are permitted
+- `--breakend_mode`: when enabled, `verix` switches to breakend matching (by both position and orientation); breakends can be matched or merged only when they have the same orientation; only `BND` records are permitted

 <a name="inputs"></a>
 ### VCF Inputs